"Alias Grace" by Margaret Atwood: Summary, Analysis, and Canadian History!

 (Yes, that quote is only two sentences.
 That’s some confident punctuating on Atwood’s part!)

 Atwood sums up the rebellion pretty neatly here, but my curiosity was still piqued.
-After doing a little research, I noticed that some of Mackenzie’s grievances echoed those of the Fenians who also revolted in Canada shortly after Mackenzie for different reasons.
-(You can read about the Fenians in my review of Carnegie’s Maid.)
+After doing a little research, I noticed that some of Mackenzie’s grievances echoed those of the Fenians ( which you can learn more about in my review of “Carnegies Maid”) who also revolted in Canada shortly after Mackenzie for different reasons.
 Then I realized that Mackenzie’s issues with the Canadian oligarchy also sounded like the grievances of the colonists during the American Revolution and the French commoners during the French Revolution.

 Ok, enough history, let’s get back to the book!